-- local installations outside the cargo area (e.g. connections of starters of diesel engines); - the device for checking the insulation level referred to in 9.3.1.51.2 below. - 9.3.1.51.2 Every insulated distribution network shall be fitted with an automatic device with a visual and audible alarm for checking the insulation level. - 9.3.1.51.3 For the selection of electrical equipment to be used in zones presenting an explosion risk, the explosion groups and temperature classes assigned to the substances carried in the list of substances shall be taken into consideration [(See Chapter 3.2, Table C, columns 15 and 16)].
+- active cathodic corrosion protection; - local installations outside the cargo area (e.g. connections of starters of diesel engines); - the device for checking the insulation level referred to in 9.3.1.51.2 below. - 9.3.1.51.2 Every insulated distribution network shall be fitted with an automatic device with a visual and audible alarm for checking the insulation level. - 9.3.1.51.3 For the selection of electrical equipment to be used in zones presenting an explosion risk, the explosion groups and temperature classes assigned to the substances carried in the list of substances shall be taken into consideration (See columns (15) and (16) of Table C of Chapter 3.2).